 The Committee on Government Relations is established to monitor legislative and other governmental developments affecting libraries and information and to regularly report on these developments to the members of the Law Librarians of New England and the Government Relations Committee of the American Association of Law Libraries.

 The Committee on Government Relations is composed of one representative from each state in the region covered by the Law Librarians of New England and any member of the AALL Government Relations Committee coming from this region.
 The AALL Government Relations Committee representative may also represent one of the states in the region.
 Members should be able to access current legislative and government information for their respective states.

 The AALL Government Relations Committee (GRC) and the AALL Government Relations Office (GRO) monitor federal legislation or regulatory activity and other issues national in scope.
 The Government Relations Office website is the source of the Association’s official national level advocacy materials.
 The GRO website is a one-stop-shop for AALL policy updates, letters, testimony, issue briefs, presentations, and other resources, with coverage back to 1995.
 The Government Relations Office staff is more than happy to answer your questions and discuss your concerns.
-Please feel free to contact the Interim Director of the AALL’s Government Relations Office, Emily Feltren.
+Please feel free to contact the Director of the AALL’s Government Relations Office, Emily Feltren.